 If you are undecided about your major, you are not alone.
 About a third of students begin college without having chosen a major, and of those who do begin college with a declared major, 60-70 percent change it at least once before they graduate.
 You are encouraged to spend your first few terms, especially if you are a freshman, learning more about yourself and exploring different academic options.
 One way to do this is by taking a variety of courses that seem interesting to you.

-Coyote Careers Career Finder -- An assessment located within the Coyote Careers system (under Resources) that can help students discover their interests, preferences, and personal style.
-It identified themse and specific areas of interest, and it compares your interests with those of individuals in a variety of occupations.
-It can help you identify new options to further investigate.
+Interest Assessment - Take an assessment that can help you discover your interests, preferences, and personal style and compare those to individuals in a variety of occupations.
+This can help you identify new options for further investigation.

 Myers-Briggs Type Indicator - Designed to help you identify your natural personal preferences and provides insight into qualities such as how you make decisions, interact with other people, gather information and get energized.
 The MBTI will help you to better understand yourself and your motivations, strengths and areas for further development.
 The assessment is free to students and is available at our office.